What is a savings account, and how does it work?

 Can I purchase online directly from a savings account?

 No, you can't use the money in your savings account to shop online because the account isn't connected to a debit card.
-To spend money in savings, you'll need to transfer it to your checking account.
+To spend money in your savings account, you'll need to transfer it to your checking account first.

 How do you calculate interest on a savings account?

-You can calculate the interest on your savings account by multiplying the balance by the interest rate by the time period.
+You can calculate the simple interest on your savings account by multiplying the balance by the interest rate (converted to a decimal point) by the time period.
 For example, if you have $1,000 in an account that earns 2% interest over one year, you'd multiply 1,000 by 0.02 by 1 to get $20.
+To calculate compound interest you'll use a more complex formula or you can use an online calculator.

 How much should I keep in my savings account?